fversnel/RxUnity/README.md

 * Install from NuGet:

         Install-Package Rx-Main -Version 1.0.11226
+		Install-Package TaskParallelLibrary

-* Move the .Net35 dll to the Assets folder, e.g. Assets/Plugins/Rx
+* Move the .Net35 dll from Rx to the Assets folder, e.g. Assets/Plugins/Rx
+* Move the System.Threading.dll to the Assets folder, e.g. Assets/Plugins/TaskParallelLibrary
-* Copy the Assets/Plugins/RxUnity to your own project.
+* Copy the Assets/Plugins/RxUnity folder to your own project.

 ## Usage

-Create an anonymous update behaviour:

-To allow Rx Observers hook into Unity's Object lifecycle you have to create an AnonymousUpdateBehaviour.
-This is a single MonoBehaviour that can for example be attached to a global GameObject.
-The Monobehaviour is then used in creation of new Observables, e.g. to capture mouse events from the Unity Update loop.
-Moreover, Whenever the MonoBehaviour is destroyed any subscriptions will automatically be disposed of.
-So no need to worry about subscription leaks.

-Let's get on with it by creating our own observable.
+Let's create our own observable.
 In this we create an observable that contains the delta time of every update tick:

-	IUpdateBehaviour updateBehaviour = ... // Reference to an UpdateBehaviour, e.g. from the scene.
-    var update = UnityRxObservable.CreateUpdate<float>(updateBehaviour, observer => observer.OnNext(Time.deltaTime))
+    var update = UnityObservable.EveryUpdate<float>(observer => observer.OnNext(Time.deltaTime))
     update.subscribe(delta => Debug.Log(delta));

 We can also use one of the readily available Observables:

-    var mouse = UnityInputObservable.MouseMove(updateBehaviour);
+    var mouse = UnityInputObservables.MouseMove();